~/blog $ cat ue5-cpp-vs-standard-cpp.md

 }

-Automating Tasks with Python: Unreal Engine supports Python scripting, which can be used to automate editor tasks and workflows.
+Automating tasks with Python: Unreal Engine supports Python scripting for automating editor tasks and workflows:

 import unreal